openvinotoolkit/openvino/docs/MO_DG/IR_and_opsets.md

 Each operation produces data on one or multiple output ports.
 For example, convolution produces output tensor with activations at a single output port.
 Split operation usually has multiple output ports, each producing part of an input tensor.

 Depending on a deep learning framework, the graph can also contain extra nodes that explicitly represent tensors between operations.
-In such representations, operation nodes are not connected directly to each other, rather using data nodes as intermediate stops for data flow.
+In such representations, operation nodes are not connected to each other directly.
+They are rather using data nodes as intermediate stops for data flow.
 If data nodes are not used, the produced data is associated with an output port of a corresponding operation node that produces the data.

 A set of various operations used in a network is usually fixed for each deep learning framework.